zawnk/rstlouisbluesdiscord/content/info/rules/index.md

 - All discussion about an on-going Blues game are to be contained in [#gameday-chat](../channels/gameday-chat).
 The server has to be usable by users who're not able to watch the games live **until the next day** (And that means when you get up, not one minute after midnight.
 Remember: [don't be a jerk](#dont-be-a-jerk))

-- The server's [bots](../bots) have several fun functions that can be spammed.
+- The server's [bot](../bot) has several fun functions that can be spammed.
 Please take the time and execute those commands in [#spam](../channels/spam)

 - The [#media](../channels/media) channel is there to discuss on-going and upcoming movies and series.
 This means, spoilers also belong there.
 If you're talking about already aired stuff, no spoilers are necessary.
 If material is leaked of *upcoming* movies/series, spoiler tags are **mandatory** (you can do them with double pipes, e.g. `||here goes the hidden text||`)